hyperlab-be/laravel-pubsub-rabbitmq/README.md

     'user.created' => HandleUserCreatedMessage::class,
     ```

-    In this case, the package looks for a public method in the class that accepts a `Hyperlab\LaravelPubSubRabbitMQ\Message`
+    In this case, the package looks for a public method in the class that accepts a `Hyperlab\LaravelPubSubRabbitMQ\Subscriber\Message`
     as argument.
 This method can be called anything, as shown here:

     ```php